StefanoMarina/sysjack/README.md

 - config: you can specify the json file to write.
 - key: this setting tells configure that the json file is not all about sysjack. configure will search the matching _key_ and write there all his setting, preserving other stuff.
 This is useful if you are using a single, large json file for configuration.

+### Alsa and backups
+configure.pl will ask you if you want to create an /etc/asound.conf file.
+This file will set your selected audio card as ALSA default audio card, and will create an alias for SYSJACK alsa device called SYSJACK, so you can use i.e. ```aplay -D SYSJACK``` if you don't want to change your default audio card.

+Any major file change is always backupped in home directory/.sysjack as a .backup file.

 ## install.pl
 install.pl accepts this sintax: _./install.pl unit-name (config=configfile) (key=jsonkey) (-y)_.

 coonfig and key are the same value as configure.pl.

 The -y(es) flag will skip the install/local question and just install the required service.

 # Changing / adding services